daytwu/stock-analysis/README.md

 ## Summary

 - What are the advantages or disadvantages of refactoring code?

+Refactoring codes are essential to a programs usage.
+Scripts of codes are often not perfect the first time around and needs to be refactored to make it easier to understand and/or update for a different task.
+This will often help with locating any bugs that might have been missed if the program is too large and cluttered.

+With the above said, sometimes refactoring can causes issues if the programs are too big and is done by someone who isn't fully familiar with the code's function.
+Prime example being if someone who just joined a company and was asked to refactor an older program's code to solve a current issue.
+Refactoring a code like this might not always be the best idea, the employee may have better success to simply rewrite the code from the ground up.

 - How do these pros and cons apply to refactoring the original VBA script?
+The original VBA script itself is already close to being perfect, with maybe only minor differences compared to the refactored code, so refactoring the code is negligible in this instance.